mcrider/dcap-node/README.md

 - `:type` Type name

 **Query Params**
-- `:username`: Username to filter documents by
+- `:filter`: Parameter to filter documents by.
+This can be `username`/`created`/`updated` or any parameters defined as public by the type's schema.

 **Success Response**